alaa-alchal/Portfolio/Detect similar accounts/README.md

-# Detect the similar accounts in a list of accounts from a csv file.
+# Detect the similar accounts in a list of accounts from a csv file

 The project will prompt you to choose a csv file to ingest.
 The file test.csv will be used for the sake of this exercise.